lopuhin/sensefreq/README.rst

      'гуща']

-By default word2vec model is loaded once, one the first call to ``.disambiguate`` method, which takes noticeable time.
+A large word2vec model is used internally.
+By default it is loaded once, one the first call to ``.disambiguate`` method, which takes noticeable time.
 There is an option to load word2vec model in a separate process by running ``w2v-server`` command, which starts a server, and exporting ``W2VSRV`` environment variable with any non-empty value::